stringstack/stringstack-core/README.md

 # StringStack Core

-StringStack/core is the dependency management and injection system at the heart of the StringStack echo system of components.
+StringStack/core is the dependency management and injection system at the heart of the StringStack ecosystem of components.
 It is responsible for instantiating, initializing and d-initializing components in the correct order.

 This document will explain the details of implementing component interfaces as well as the semantics for how